aiotrope/escala/README.md

 $ cd programming-ui && docker build -t programming-ui .
 $ cd grader-image && docker build -t grader-image .

-# running buit images
-$ cd escala && docker compose up

 # stop running app and remove app cache
 $ docker compose down && rm -rf app-cache

-# start app on succeeding run
+# stop running app all modes
-$ docker compose up
+$ docker compose down

-# delete all volumes, containers, volumes
+# clean slate docker hub; some of the containers, images, volume must be remove manually
-$ docker system prune -a && docker images prune && docker volume rm $(docker volume ls -q)
+$ docker system prune -a && docker images prune -a && docker volume rm $(docker volume ls -q) && docker volume prune -a

 # run unit test on dev mode
 # check the browser if there are errors or make a post request to verify, then repeat the steps before running the test